peter-indeelabs/AWS-openfoam/README.md

 13. submit jobs

-# Step 1: Create Nextflow and AWS System Manager
+# Step 1: Create Nextflow

 Nextflow streamlines the use of AWS Batch by smoothly integrating it in its workflow processing model and enabling transparent interoperability with other systems.